 Related Reading: Dating An Independent Woman- 15 Things You Should Know

-4. If you don’t argue then there’s something wrong
+4. If you don’t argue, then there’s something wrong

-If you and your partner, rarely argue or have fights, then most people will raise their eyebrows and start advising you to start picking fights to make the relationship stronger.
+If you and your partner, rarely argue or have fights, then most people will raise eyebrows and start advising you to start picking fights to make the relationship stronger.
 Such people hate simple things and they think that making simple things complicated is intelligence.
 Just because they have relationship arguments, doesn’t mean that your relationship is too good to be true.

 There are couples who are just as normal as others but surprisingly they rarely have any arguments or fights.
 If that is the case with you, then you are as lucky as you can get.
-Do not listen to this bad dating advice of making your relationship stronger by picking up fights.
-It is not a movie story where you need some twist in the love affair, where one of you has to lure the other to make them fall in love with you again.
+Do not listen to this bad dating advice of making your relationship stronger by picking fights.
+It is not a movie story where you need some twist in the love affair, driving one of you to lure the other to make them fall in love with you again.

 5. Gay?
 Sleep with a woman and you won’t be